 - This is probably going to be affected by the same-origin policy.
 In the test you did, you're sending the clipboard to the same origin but, in a normal scenario, the slugs will be sent to a different domain.
 The current implementation sends the request from the browser and that will require the receiver to implement a CORS system.
 This could be easily avoided by sending the request from the back-end instead of from the browser and I think we should try to address that before we release this feature.
 Otherwise, we should add a big warning about it in the documentation.

-#19 Updated by Dan Gillean 4 months ago
+#19 Updated by Dan Gillean almost 2 years ago

 - Status changed from Feedback to Verified